Michigan Center for IPE Awards for Innovation and Excellence

 1. Demonstrated excellence in interprofessional education, including but not limited to:

-- Developing and/or implementing innovative IPE teaching strategies or learning experiences to enhance collaborative student learning
+- Developing and/or implementing IPE curriculum or co-curricular activities, using innovative IPE learning experiences to enhance collaborative student learning

 - Developing and/or implementing innovative IPE assessment strategies